How to Implement a Continuing Education Program at University

 Dr. Carter’s choice of independent LMS implementation, with options like Open edX or Moodle, best suits her university’s unique needs for customization, cost control, and full control over the learning platform.
 It aligns with her vision of transforming continuous education at her institution.

-Why Open edX Excels for Continuous Education
+Why Open edX Fits a Continuing Education Program

-1. Flexibility and Customization
+1. Flexibility and customization

 2. Open edX Studio

-3. Community Support
+3. Community support

-4. Comprehensive Analytics with RG Analytics
+4. Analytics with RG Analytics

-5. Engagement and Motivation with RG Gamification
+5. Engagement with RG Gamification

 6. Mobile Accessibility